mdmoniger/Climate-Change-Analytics/README.md

 ![Scatter Matrix](src/scatter.png)

-Due to the extremely high correlation between dissolved oxygen content and temperature (see [Henry's Law](https://en.wikipedia.org/wiki/Henry%27s_law) and the [Van 't Hoff equation](https://en.wikipedia.org/wiki/Van_%27t_Hoff_equation)), focus was directed primarily on SST.
-It was surmised that the aforementioned variance in annual temperature may correspond to seasonal variance.
-To this end, data was split into northern and southern hemispheres, excluding the tropics, then rejoined based on the typical summer and winter months in each hemisphere.
+Due to the extremely high correlation between dissolved oxygen content and temperature, focus was directed primarily on SST.
+The aforementioned variance in annual temperature may correspond to seasonal variance; to this end, data was split into northern and southern hemispheres, excluding the tropics, then rejoined based on the typical summer and winter months in each hemisphere.

 Mean seasonal temperatures were then plotted against year.